Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 DNS is responsible for the resolution of domain names into IP addresses.

-When a browser needs to access _www.mysite.com_, it queries the DNS server to know the corresponding IP address.
+When a browser needs to access _www.mysite.com_, it first checks the machine's local cache.
+If the local cache does not have the corresponding IP address, it queries the **recursive DNS server** (from the ISP).
-If the DNS server does not have it configured or in cache, it will ask the **root DNS server**.
+If the recursive DNS server does not have it configured or in cache, it will ask the **root DNS server**.
-The root DNS server replies with the IP of the **top-level DNS server** in charge of the `com` domain.
+The root DNS server replies with the IP of the **top-level domain DNS server** in charge of the `com` domain.
-The DNS server will ask the top-level DNS server, that will provide the IP of the **authoritative DNS server** in charge of `mysite.com`.
+The DNS server will ask the top-level domain DNS server, that will provide the IP of the **authoritative DNS server** in charge of `mysite.com`.
 The DNS server will ask the authoritative DNS server, that will provide the IP of `www.mysite.com`.
 The DNS server will cache this IP address and return it to the browser.